Philippines appeal documents

 The Humanitarian Action Plan for Conflict-Affected Provinces of Mindanao (HAP) covers humanitarian activities in six provinces of the southern Philippine island of Mindanao: Maguindanao, Lanao del Sur, Lanao del Norte, Sultan Kudarat, North Cotabato and South Cotabato.

-Tropical Storm Ketsana, locally known as "Ondoy," swept across Metro Manila and parts of Central Luzon on Saturday, 26 September 2009, bringing a month's worth of rain in just 12 hours.
-The waters rose so fast that people living in low lying areas were caught unaware and had to stay on the roofs of their houses to avoid being swept away by the floods.
-According to the Philippine National Disaster Coordinating Council (NDCC), as of 1 October, 277 people have been reported killed, and over two and a half million have been affected by Ketsana.
-686,699 people are sheltering in 726 evacuation centres, with another 350,075 people receiving Government assistance outside them.
-About 80% of Manila, home to some 12 million people, was left underwater by the storm.
-The numbers of people affected, and of people displaced, have continued to rise as information has come in from previously inaccessible areas.
+Tropical Storm Ketsana ( "Ondoy”) swept across Metro Manila and parts of Central Luzon on 26 September 2009, bringing a month's worth of rain in 12 hours.
+The people living in low lying areas were caught unaware and had to stay on the roofs of their houses.
+As of 1 October according to the Philippine National Disaster Coordinating Council (NDCC), 277 people were killed, and over 2.5 million people have been affected (686 699 people are in 726 evacuation centres, 350 075 people receiving Government assistance outside them.
+About 80% of Manila, home to 12 million people, was left underwater.

 Funding request - Health sector response to the complex emergency in Mindanao